GaetanFrejoux/GaetanFrejoux/README.md

 ## About me

 My name is Gaëtan Fréjoux.
-I'm am studying computer science at the university of Poitiers in France.
+I'm studying computer science at the university of Poitiers in France.
-In September 2022 I will start my second year of master's degree.
-I'll be a trainee for Serli during this second year.
+Currently a trainee for Serli.

 ## Contact me